brunerd/jpt/README.md

 [<query>] - JSONPath or JSON Pointer expression, optional.
 Returns entire document otherwise.

-[<file>] - standard UNIX file path, input can also come from Unix pipe or file redirection
-		If no file specified, waits for input on /dev/stdin until receiving Control-D
+[<file>] - path to JSON file

+Notes:
+	JSON is the default output mode, to change see Alternate Output Modes.
+	Single item arrays will be reduced to a single primitive JSON value (-a to inhibit) File/stream input accepts both JSON and JSON Path Object Literal (-k to inhibit processing) If no file specified, jpt will await input by Unix pipe, file redirection, or interactively by /dev/stdin until receiving Control-D
+	Comments, trailing commas, and hard-wrap newlines will be automatically and progressively stripped if initial JSON parsing fails
+	JSON Lines will be converted to an array for processing, queries, and output Use -c to be made aware of either of these automatic recovery processes

 Options:
 	-h this help file

-Processing Options:
-	-S Input (file or stdin) as a JSON string
-	-I Inhibit path inference for JSON Path Object Literals lacking array and object initializers -G "Gripe" mode, gripes about more things, mainly importing Object Literals and non-existant JSONPaths and JSON Patch ops -k Disallow processing JSONPath Object Literals (by default it does) (see -L for outputting JSOL) -g Use null for values when path-only JSON Object literals are ingested

 JSON Output Options:
-	-i "<value>"  Indent per-level spaces (0-10) or a character string for the value -u Escape all string characters above 0x7F as UTF-16 surrogate pairs \u -a Always return an array, inhibit reduction of single element arrays, will return [] for nothing -F Flatten arrays if possible
+	-a always output an array for empty or single element arrays, do NOT reduce to a single JSON primitive value -i "<number/string>"  indent number of spaces (0-10) or use a string for each level of indent -u Unicode escape (\u) characters above 0x7F
+	-F Flatten array output, if possible, using flat()
-	-N Nesting reduction, enclosing arrays will be removed, stopping if array length > 1
+	-N Nesting reduction, single element arrays will be flattened, stopping if array length > 1 -O Order all property names alphabetically in all objects (array order is not changed)

+Input Options:
+	-c "complain" via stderr and an exit code of 1 for comments, trailing commas, JSON Lines, or hard-wrapped data -S String input, treat main input (file or stdin) as a JSON string

+Advanced Input Options:
+	-g "guess", use null values for JSON Path Object Literals with no assigned value (path-only) -k kill processing of JSONPath Object Literals (see -L for outputting JPOL) -G "Gripe" when importing contradictory JSONPath Object Literals and non-existant JSONPaths and JSON Patch ops -I Inhibit type inference for JSONPath Object Literals that lack array and object initializers

 Alternate Output Modes:
 	-l output the length of the array, number of properties in an object, or length of string